 2. United Kingdom

-With your back to the gorgeous Italian pavilion (and the tall sculpture), walk away from the bustling spirit of Italia.
+With your back to the gorgeous Italian pavilion (and the tall sculpture), walk away from the bustling spirit of It ia.
 When you head towards the water, you will see one of my favorite areas in all of World Showcase.
 Grab your smartphone or your tourist Dad camera and start snapping- I promise you this is also Instagram-worthy!

 Runner-Up Quiet Restaurants with Last Minute ADRs